jrieke/streamlit-analytics/README.md

 ## Next steps

+PRs are welcome!
+If you want to work on any of these things, please open an issue to coordinate.

 - enable tracking for sidebar, beta_container, beta_expander, beta_columns
 - do not track inputs at each script execution but only when they change (probably requires storing current inputs in session state or cache and checking at each execution what changed)
 - better display of results